jacksonalvarez/Multiplayer-Drawling-On-The-Web/README.md

    - Use a process manager like PM2 to keep your Node.js app running: `npm install -g pm2`
    - Start your app with PM2: `pm2 start server.js`

+## Troubleshooting

+- **Server Not Accessible**: If you cannot access the server from your browser, ensure the following:
+  - The server is listening on all network interfaces by using `0.0.0.0` in the server listen method.
+  - Your firewall settings on DigitalOcean allow traffic on port 3000.
+You can configure this in the "Networking" section of your Droplet settings.
+  - Ensure that your client-side code is pointing to the correct IP address and port of your Droplet.

+## Which IP to Use

+- **IPv4 Address**: Use the public IPv4 address of your Droplet to connect from external networks.
+This is the address you should use in your client-side code and when accessing the app from a browser.
+- **Private IP**: This is used for internal communication between Droplets in the same data center and is not accessible from the internet.
+- **Reserved IP**: If you have set up a reserved IP, you can use it as a stable IP address that can be reassigned to different Droplets.

 ## How to Use

 - Enter a room name and click "Create/Join Room" to start or join a drawing session.
 - Draw on the canvas and see other players' drawings in real-time.
 - View available rooms and join by clicking on them.
 - When joining a room, see all previous drawings.

-## Troubleshooting

-- Ensure your server is listening on all network interfaces by using `0.0.0.0` in the server listen method.
-- Make sure your firewall settings on DigitalOcean allow traffic on port 3000.
+- **New Feature**: All available rooms are now displayed upon loading the page, allowing you to join any room immediately.

 ## Technologies Used